-For each repaired protocol, we prove that it satisfies non-injective agreement on all data items within the scope of cryptographic operators in the presence of a Dolev-Yao intruder.
+For each repaired protocol, we use SCYTHER-PROOF to prove that it satisfies at least non-injective agreement on all data items within the scope of cryptographic operators in the presence of a Dolev-Yao intruder.
 Moreover, we prove that this holds even when all the protocols from the standard are executed in parallel using the same key infrastructure, provided that the set of bidirectional keys is disjoint from the set of unidirectional keys.
 As the content of text fields is underspecified in the standard, we assume that the intruder chooses their content immediately before they are sent.
-We model timestamps and sequence numbers by random numbers that are chosen at the beginning of a role and are public.
+We model timestamps and sequence numbers by random numbers that are public and chosen at the beginning of the execution of a role.

 Example 1.
-Figure 8 on the next page specifies our model of the repaired 9798-4-3 protocol with bidirectional keys in the input language of the SCYTHER-PROOF tool.
+Figure 8 specifies our model of the repaired 9798-4-3 protocol with bidirectional keys in the input language of the SCYTHER-PROOF tool.
 The leak\A and the leak\B steps model that the timestamps (represented here as randomly generated numbers) are publicly known by leaking them to the intruder.
-We model that the contents of the text\1 and text\2 fields is chosen by the intruder by defining them as variables that receive their content from the network, and therefore from the intruder.
+We model that the contents of the Text\1 through Text\4 fields are chosen by the intruder by defining them as variables that receive their content from the network, and therefore from the intruder.
 We model the cryptographic check function by the hash function h.